4 Reasons Why You Shouldn’t Hire Graphic Designers In-House

 You can always look out for interesting TED Talks (the D stands for design) or something events that are pertinent to your industry.

-Reasons not to hire a graphic designer in house
+Reasons not to hire an in-house graphic designer

 Now that you know how important design is, it makes sense that you want to have someone on your team taking care of this vital business operation.

-Yes,** in-house designers provide a sense of reliability, and they have the opportunity to get to know your brand better** than an outsider ever could.
+Yes, in-house graphic design provides a sense of reliability, as designers work closely with your brand and get to know it better than an outsider would.

-But does it mean they don’t bring several disadvantages?
+But does it mean they don't bring several disadvantages?
 Definitely not.
-Here are the main reasons you shouldn’t consider hiring a graphic designer in-house.
+Here are the main reasons you shouldn't consider in-house graphic design.

 LA22.52_Graphic.png